KenticoDevTrev/KenticoAuthorization/README.md

 # Contributions, bug fixes and License
+Big thanks to [Sean Wright](https://github.com/seangwright) for all his tutoring and help on .net core, he helped me get this package where it needed to be!

 Feel free to Fork and submit pull requests to contribute.

 You can submit bugs through the issue list and i will get to them as soon as i can, unless you want to fix it yourself and submit a pull request!